Drooling in Cats | Scout Veterinary Urgent Care

 Topical treatments: If any ulcers are noted, your Scout veterinarian may recommend a topical mouth wash to help with comfort and healing.

-Follow up appointments: If the drooling resolves after your visit, no follow-up is required.
+Follow up appointments: If the abnormal drooling resolves after your visit, no follow-up is required.
 However, if your cat is still drooling, we will recommend that you come back in or see your cat’s primary care veterinarian.
-Sometimes drooling may be a sign of nausea, and a more diagnostics (blood work, x-rays) may be needed to find the underlying cause.
+Sometimes drooling may be a sign of nausea, and more diagnostics (blood work, x-rays) may be needed to find the underlying cause.

 Remember that you are the best advocate for your pet.
 If you think it’s a problem, it probably is!
 We are here for you in your time of need.